ddmitov/perl-executing-browser/README.md

     use it on every platform and device (desktop, tablet, smartphone), where Perl and Qt4 or Qt5 could be compiled;
 * **4. Maximal flexibility of the network access:**
     **a)** if no network connectivity is wanted or needed, no services are started, no ports are opened, no firewall notifications are triggered, no need for administrative privileges and everything remains in the userspace, but
-    **b)** if network connection is essential, PEB can be configured as a client or both as a client and server for a network database in a variety of combinations and topologies.
+    **b)** if network connection is essential, PEB can be configured as a client or both as a client and server for network databases in a variety of combinations and topologies.
     Webserver functionality is provided by a minimally modified version of Mongoose web server.

 Features
 ----------------------------------------------------------------------------------------

+PEB is capable of executing long-running scripts - i.e. scripts running for arbitrary long time, far beyond any server timeouts for CGI or FastCGI scripts.

 PEB exposes some desktop functionalities, which are accessible from special URLs and currently are: open file, open folder and close browser.
 File to open and folder to open are accessible for every script as environment variables FILE_TO_OPEN and FOLDER_TO_OPEN.
 Printing current page by clicking a special URL is also supported.

-PEB is also capable of executing long-running scripts - i.e. scripts running for arbitrary long time, far beyond any server timeouts for CGI or FastCGI scripts.

 History
 ----------------------------------------------------------------------------------------